New York State Route 347: Impact of sprawl

 Soon after the state of New York assumed ownership of the roadway in 1966, plans were immediately developed to improve it to a limited-access highway flanked by service roads.
 The new plans required doubling the right-of-way of the roadway from the original 116 ft width.
 When the Smith Haven Mall was built in 1969, it became a major retail attraction for those Long Islanders living east of Huntington.
 The success of the mall spurred further commercial and residential development along NY 347, effectively killing the proposed upgrade to the highway.
-The two townships through which the newly redesignated NY 347 traversed initially enforced setback requirements on new developments.
+The two townships through which the newly re-designated NY 347 traversed initially enforced setback requirements on new developments.
 For example, developers of the Billy Blake Department Store shopping center in Port Jefferson Station between Old Town Road and Arrowhead Lane built a service road to access that retail outlet.
 The Hess gas station and McDonald's restaurant in Stony Brook were built several hundred feet away from the roadway.

 By the late 1980s, however, the town of Brookhaven allowed development along the artery if the developer received a letter from the New York State Department of Transportation (NYSDOT) indicating that such development would not interfere with any transportation improvements contemplated for completion within the next five years.
 Owing to meager highway construction budgets during the 1970s and 1980s and the lack of strong political support for widening NY 347, NYSDOT budgeted and spent its funds elsewhere.
-The combination of Brookhaven's policies and NYSDOT's budget woes lead to the construction of many buildings that would had to have been razed in order to improve the highway.
+The combination of Brookhaven's policies and NYSDOT's budget woes lead to the construction of many buildings that would have had to have been razed in order to improve the highway.
 These new "facts on the ground" sowed the seeds of political opposition to making major improvements in later decades.

 The parcels alongside most of NY 347 were strip zoned for commercial properties, allowing the rapid development to take place.
 Considered state of the art planning at the time it was implemented, today it is considered a poor practice that leads to suburban sprawl and blight.
 This combination of factors gave a green light to developers to encroach development on the roadway.
 One person who exemplified the development frenzy was John M. McNamara, a local automotive dealer and developer.
 McNamara, and many other politically connected developers, cluttered the road with new developments.
 The Billy Blake shopping center which had a service road in front of it, had fallen on hard times.
 McNamara took over the reconstruction of the shopping center in the late 1980s as part of an effort to revitalize it, dismantling of the service road in the process.
 His project failed, but eventually it was discovered that he was bribing various government officials in the town of Brookhaven, Suffolk County, village of Port Jefferson, and even NYSDOT.
 However, this revelation had no impact on either facilitating improvements to the highway or curbing development.